 Operations: Operations expense relate to the collection of toll revenue, security and traffic management.
-The increase in expenses relate primarily to an increase in depreciation for an emergency electrical generator that will be replaced in the second quarter.
+The increase in expenses relate primarily to an increase in depreciation for an emergency electrical generator that will be replaced in the third quarter.

 Thousand Islands International Bridge: The expenses represent FBCL's share of expenses as a result of the international agreement pertaining to the crossing at the Thousand Islands.
-Savings strategies were implemented by the bridge operator resulting in lower expenses for the first quarter of 2021-22 when compared to the first quarter of 2020-21.
+Savings strategies were implemented by the bridge operator resulting in lower expenses for the first two quarters of 2021-22 when compared to the first two quarters of 2020-21.

 Maintenance: Maintenance expenses relate to the maintenance, upkeep and repairs of FBCL's assets.
 The increase in maintenance costs relates primarily to increased depreciation.
+The second quarter of 2021-22 is comparable to the second quarter of 2020-21.

 CBSA/CFIA: FBCL is required to provide facilities and certain maintenance of these facilities at some of its crossings to the CBSA and the CFIA, for which there is no related revenue.
-The first quarter of 2021-22 is comparable to the first quarter of 2020-21.
+The first two quarters of 2021-22 is comparable to the first two quarters of 2020-21.

 Administration: Administration expenses relate to the management and oversight of the operations of the individual crossings and the Corporation.
-The significant portion of the increase in costs relates to an upfront recognition of expense for employee future benefits.
+The significant portion of the increase in costs relates to an upfront recognition of expense for employee future benefits in the first quarter of 2021-22.
+The second quarter of 2021-22 is comparable to the second quarter of 2020-21.